ewendel/elm-workshop/book/memory/LEVEL2.md

 ## Level 2 - Learning types

-> The goal of this level is to learn union types and type aliases, which we often use to represent state.
+> The goal of this level is to learn about custom types and type aliases, which we often use to represent state.

 From here on we'll move in small steps, writing small chunks of code that will be a part of our final game, while using more and more features from functional programming and Elm along the way.
 Ready, set, go!